-The Shell LNG Outlook found that global demand for LNG increased to 360 million to...
+The Shell LNG Outlook found that global demand for LNG increased to 397 million tonnes in 20...

 Shell’s research also highlighted that demand would reach 700 million tonnes by 2040, due to a growing demand for natural gas across Asia and increased traction in powering sectors that are hard to electrify.
 By comparison, LNG trade was at 100 million tonnes in 2000, increasing to just under 300 million in 2017, and stood at a mere 80,000 tonnes back in 1964, when the LNG trade began.

 With the LNG landscape changing year by year, one of the main drivers for this rise in demand is that the LNG sector presents great opportunities when it comes to tackling climate change.
 LNG is emerging as a cost-competitive and cleaner-burning fuel with particularly attractive applications within the heavy-duty road transport and shipping industries, making it a great tool for companies looking to achieve net-zero.

 So, which are the world’s top companies driving growth in the LNG sector?